Intensive Family Therapy at GAFC: Expediting results through the TRUST System

 The TRUST model addresses the reality that healing family systems often requires more than a single session per week.
 This program offers multiple hours of therapy weekly, which may include:

-Family sessions - including extended therapy sessions - which focus on communication, conflict resolution, parenting, and systemic healing.
+Family sessions - including extended therapy sessions (1-4 hour sessions), which focus on communication, conflict resolution, parenting, and systemic healing.

-There is also a possibility that combinations of a family dynamic may require therapy in addition to presenting as a family unit, for example, a step-parent and a child who are in high conflict, or parents who have couples issues
+There is also a possibility that combinations of a family dynamic may require therapy in addition to presenting as a family unit, for example, a step-parent and a child who are in high conflict, or if parents are having couples issues.

 Individual sessions for children, parents, or caregivers to work through personal trauma, behavioral therapy, or mental health concerns.